dojo/docs/dojox/form.rst

 * `dojox.form.RangeSlider <dojox/form/RangeSlider>`_

-  A widget that allows a a range of values to be selected along a scale
+  A widget that allows a range of values to be selected along a scale

 * `dojox.form.Rating <dojox/form/Rating>`_